 2.12 All RENTAL AGREEMENTS for REGULATED DWELLING UNITS shall be in writing or otherwise legally enforceable and shall be supplemented with the Addendum attached hereto as Appendix A. All disclosures and information required to be given to OCCUPANTS by the OWNER shall be furnished before the signing or other finalization of the RENTAL AGREEMENT.
-The OWNER shall provide OCCUPANT with copies of the RENTAL AGREEMENT and Addendum before commencement of the lease.
+The OWNER shall provide all OCCUPANTS with copies of the RENTAL AGREEMENT and Addendum before commencement of the lease.
 All OCCUPANTS of a REGULATED DWELLING UNIT shall be on one (1) lease for the entire term of the lease.
 (Ord.
 2017-15.
 Passed 5/2/2017)

 2.13 Terms and Conditions.
 OWNER and OCCUPANT may include in a RENTAL AGREEMENT terms and conditions not prohibited by this Ordinance or other applicable ordinances, regulations, and laws, including rent, term of the agreement, and other provisions governing the rights and obligations of the parties.

 2.14 Prohibited Provisions.
 Except as otherwise provided by this Ordinance, no RENTAL AGREEMENT may provide that the OCCUPANT or OWNER agrees to waive or to forego rights or remedies under this Ordinance.
 A provision prohibited by this subsection included in RENTAL AGREEMENT is unenforceable.

 2.19 All OCCUPANTS of REGULATED RENTAL UNITS shall use the PREMISES as a single family dwelling.
 There shall be one lease and all OCCUPANTS shall sign said lease.
 (Ord.
 2017-15.
 Passed 5/2/2017)